ken kreisel dxd-1000 subwooofer

 Or you could even go crazy and use multiple "Quattro" stacks...

 For one thing, functional looks.
 There's no excess of exotic cabinet materials in order to make the design look more expensive than it needs to be.
 The cabinet is there to perform a function - outside of that function, any amount of money can be spent to "dress it up", but it is superfluous.
 The majority of the budget of a Ken Kreisel subwoofer concentrates on the most important aspects first, such as the drivers and electronics.

-There's also no massively "over-engineered" bass drivers with huge roll surrounds and magnets the size of a small family car.
+There's also no massively "over-engineered" bass drivers with huge, thick roll surrounds and oversize magnets.
 The highly responsive, lightweight drivers of a Ken Kreisel subwoofer are designed in such a way that they do not need over-sized magnets in order to keep them under control, nor do they need excessive industrial gaskets to take the weight of such an unnecessary magnet.

 Ken Kreisel subwoofers aren't designed to produce the highest possible output at a particular frequency in the middle of a field (a popular testing technique in the U.S.).
 They are designed to sound good in-room - real world situations - utilising the natural gain of your room's boundary to reinforce their output.
 Because of this, a Ken Kreisel subwoofer will sound far more natural in any normal room situation, where many other subwoofers end up sounding boomy, and in definite need of EQ'ing in order to get closer to a flat response..